 Learn to make flavorful, fall apart tender beef ribs in the crock pot!

-With the temperatures still sweltering but comfort food season coming up fast, these savory beef ribs are the perfect bridge food to help us cross over into comfort food season, without heating up the kitchen or requiring us to stand over a grill.
+These savory beef ribs are the perfect recipe for fall off the bone tender ribs without heating up the kitchen or requiring us to stand over a grill.
 One of my favorite ways to slow cook meat is by using a combination of bottled bbq sauce, fresh lemon, fresh onion, and a bottle or can of coca cola.
 Each ingredient plays a key role in tenderizing and infusing the meat with flavor and the blend of the four together is finger licking good.

-If you want the recipe, scroll down until you see the printable recipe card.
-If you have time to visit a spell, keep reading.
+If you want the recipe, scroll down until you see the printable recipe card or check out our step by step tutorial below.